timvisee/ffsend/README.md

 .\ffsend.exe --help
 ```

-To make it globally invokable as `ffsend`, you must make the binary available in
+To make it globally invocable as `ffsend`, you must make the binary available in
 your systems `PATH`.
 The easiest solution is to move it into `System32`:
 ```cmd
 move .\ffsend.exe C:\Windows\System32\ffsend.exe